linkcd/rps-agent-game/README.md

 # Rock Paper Scissors (rps) Agent Game

+Read my blog post about this project: [Build a Multi-Agent System to Discover the Top AI Model for Rock-Paper-Scissors Games](https://feng.lu/2024/12/03/Build-a-Multi-Agent-System-to-Discover-the-Top-AI-Model-for-Rock-Paper-Scissors-Games/)

 ## 1. Introduction
 Have you ever wondered which AI model is the best Rock-Paper-Scissors player?
 This project will help you find out!